 The establishment of the Rental Office and the appointment of a Rental Officer came into effect in 1988 with the passage of the Residential Tenancies Act.
-The act gives the Rental Officer specific powers and duties which are designed to resolve disputes between landlords and tenants who have entered into residential tenancy agreements.
-The Rental office provides an important service to both landlords and tenants as a convenient source of information regarding the obligations and responsibilities contained in tenancy agreements.
+The Act gives the Rental Officer specific powers and duties which are designed to resolve disputes between landlords and tenants who have entered into residential tenancy agreements.
+The Rental Office provides an important service to both landlords and tenants, not only as a dispute resolution mechanism, but also as a convenient source of information regarding the obligations and responsibilities of both landlords and tenants.